ollie-ztz/Continue_Tuning/documents/common_paper_questions.md

     1. We have quantified these regions in Table 1, suggesting that for some organs, our method presented high sensitivity and precision (both > 0.9), while some organs had relatively lower sensitivity (e.g., liver) and precision (e.g., spleen, gallbladder, and IVC).
 Consequently, the active learning methods for these organs require further investigation.
     2. Two junior radiologists (3-year experience) took the responsibility to look through the entire AbdomenAtlas-8K once the active learning procedure is completed.
 The radiologists will make a revision if the labels were incorrect (i.e., our method missed the regions), but such revisions were seldom required, with only 55 out of 8,448 instances needing adjustments.

-* **Q: It would be helpful to understand the method used for the assignment of three human annotators.**
+* **Q: It would be helpful to understand the method used for the assignment of three human annotators and the training level or expertise of the annotators.**

     Our study recruited three annotators, comprising a senior radiologist with over 15-year experience and two junior radiologists with 3-year experience.
 The senior radiologist undertook the task of annotation revision in the active learning procedure.
 The junior radiologists were responsible for reviewing the completed AbdomenAtlas-8K annotations and making revisions if needed.
 Additionally, they conducted the inter-annotator variability analysis in Figure 8 and further recorded the time required for annotating each organ in Table 4.